Jane Ferguson: CNN

 Ferguson was a contracted freelance foreign correspondent for CNN International from 2009 through 2011, reporting from the Middle East and Africa.
 Living in the UAE at the time, she reported to the CNN Abu Dhabi bureau.
 She worked alone, filming, producing, and reporting stories from Yemen, Somalia, and Sudan.
 In 2009 Ferguson travelled to northern Yemen to report for CNN on Houthi rebel incursions into Saudi territory and resulting Saudi airstrikes inside Yemen.
-The following year she returned to Yemen to cover the US and British militaries partnerships with Yemeni Government forces in fighting Al Qaeda in the Arabian Peninsular, the Yemeni franchise of Al Qaeda.
+The following year she returned to Yemen to cover the US and British militaries partnerships with Yemeni Government forces in fighting Al-Qaeda in the Arabian Peninsula, the Yemeni franchise of Al Qaeda.
 In 2010 Ferguson was one of the first foreign reporters to embed with African Union peacekeeping forces in Mogadishu as they battled Al Qaeda-linked Al Shabab militants, returning in 2011 to cover the mostly Ugandan forces' "Battle For Mogadishu" from the front lines.
 Later that year she travelled to the North-South Sudan border and reported for CNN as fighting broke out and displaced thousands ahead of the country's official division later in 2011.

 Ferguson's reporting focused on Al-Qaeda offshoots and franchises across the horn of Africa and Yemen, as well as conflict less covered by US TV outlets and newspapers.
 She was the first international broadcaster in Somalia when famine was declared in 2011.
 Ferguson reported from Northern Yemen during the 2009 conflict between the Yemeni government and Houthi rebels.